kristenvaccaro/interaction-design/FAQ.md

 ### Are there requirements for synchronous participation?

 Yes, this course will be offered in person and synchronous participation is expected.
+In particular, while you may skip lectures, you **must** attend your studio each week.

 ### I would like to enroll after the start of the quarter (or I have enrolled late).
 Can I make up late assignments?